 (Perhaps?)
 Jenkins' "test when master changes" job should run with

-#8 Updated by Nico César about 3 years ago
+#8 Updated by Nico César over 3 years ago

 the change LGTM, and can be merged.